We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 IMPAIRED DRIVING

-If your activities involve alcohol or drugs, plan ahead for a safe ride home as your ability to safely drive may be compromised.
+If your activities involve alcohol or drugs, plan for a safe ride home as your ability to safely drive may be compromised.
 Arrange a designated driver, call a taxi, a friend, or a ride-hailing service, or take transit.

 LIQUOR